 By Catherine Winters

-The study is published online today (March 20) in the journal JAMA Psychiatry.
+The study is published today (March 4) in the journal Annals of Internal Medicine.

 Colonoscopy has been widely recommended as a screening tool for colorectal cancer since it allows a physician to detect and remove polyps that might turn into cancer, and find early-stage cancers that are more likely to respond to treatment.
 However, the test's ability to detect right-sided colorectal cancer has been questioned, said study leader Dr. Chyke Doubeni, presidential associate professor of family medicine and community health at the Perelman School of Medicine at the University of Pennsylvania.

 A 2009 study published in the Annals of Internal Medicine found that colonoscopy did a better job of lowering death rates for left-sided colon cancer than it did for right-sided.
 A possible reason for this is that it's technically more difficult to reach the right side of the colon, Doubeni said.
 Also, bowel preparation may not be as effective in the right colon.
 What's more, there may be biological differences in the tumors that occur in the left versus the right colon.
 For example, polyps on the right side may be flatter and, thus, harder to find and remove.

 The results of the new study may put to rest any doubts about colonoscopy's value as a screening tool for left- and right-sided cancer.
 "We knew colonoscopy was quite good as a diagnostic test in high-risk people, but we didn't know if it was effective in people at average risk," Doubeni said.
 "This study provides the average person without risk factors assurance that this test does work."

 During a flexible sigmoidoscopy, the doctor uses a flexible, lighted tube (called a sigmoidoscope) to examine the interior walls of the rectum and part of the colon.
 During a colonoscopy, the doctor uses a flexible, lighted tube (a colonoscope) to examine the rectum and the entire colon.